-The Comptroller and Auditor General (C&AG), Sir Amyas Morse CBE, supported by the NAO, was appointed as Network Rail's independent auditor in 2015.
-In addition to providing an opinion on the group accounts, the C&AG also audits the individual accounts of Network Rail Infrastructure Finance PLC, Network Rail Infrastructure Limited and Network Rail (High Speed) Limited.
+The Comptroller and Auditor General (C&AG), supported by the NAO, was appointed as Network Rail's independent auditor in 2015.
+In addition to providing an opinion on the Network Rail Limited group accounts, the C&AG also audits the Network Rail Infrastructure Limited group accounts and the individual accounts of Network Rail Infrastructure Finance PLC and Network Rail (High Speed) Limited.